 If you need help finding your username and other configuration settings, see our article about Setting Up an Email Reader.

-Setting up your Email for iPad Mail Application
+Setting up your Email on iPad iOS Mail

 - Open up the iPad Mail application

 - Select Other in the list of email services